Obi-Juan-NoSeEnoje17/GuiBot/README.md

 # GuiBot

-Telegram bot using by 'Grupo Universitario de Informática' of Valladolid to manage the meeting documents
+Telegram bot used by 'Grupo Universitario de Informática' of Valladolid to manage the meeting documents.

-All requirements on 'requirements.txt'
+All requirements can be found on 'requirements.txt'.
+Use `pip install -r requirements.txt` before running the bot for the first time.

-Main program is /src/bot_main.py
+Main program is /src/bot\_main.py

-Error logs is save in "/src/utils/logs/error.logs"
+Error logs are saved in "/src/utils/logs/error.logs"